For Information on COVID19 Pandemic and Wildfire Recovery Funding

 Capital Access Team

 The Oregon Small Business Development Center Network’s Capital Access Team (CAT) started in 2011 as a business advising “special team” dedicated to working with SBDC clients on getting projects funded.
 The CAT program has grown into four regional teams which have engaged over 700 small businesses.
-The resulting impact has been to assist 200+ businesses projects with over $90M in capital.
+The resulting impact has been to assist hundreds of businesses projects with over $140M in capital.

 The CAT advising team assists business owners statewide via confidential business advising.